Target Global leads $150M round for Amazon Marketplace consolidator Branded – TechCrunch

 The funding is being led by Target Global, which is being described as a “co-founder” of the startup, alongside the other two co-founders Pierre Poignant and Michael Ronen.

-Other investors in the round include Declaration Partners, Tiger Global, Kreos Capital, Lurra Capital, Regah Ventures, Kima Ventures, and Vine Ventures, as well as individual investments from Marc Pincus (Founder of Zynga), Jon Oringer (Founder of Shutterstock), and a dozen other execs who have worked at retail giants like Amazon, Walmart, Alibaba and Lazada.
+Other investors in the round include Declaration Partners, Tiger Global, Kreos Capital, Lurra Capital, Regah Ventures, Kima Ventures and Vine Ventures, as well as individual investments from Marc Pincus (founder of Zynga), Jon Oringer (founder of Shutterstock) and a dozen other execs who have worked at retail giants like Amazon, Walmart, Alibaba and Lazada.

-Branded is not disclosing the names of the 20 companies it has acquired — we have asked — but it claims to include some of the biggest companies selling home, leisure, and lifestyle products on Amazon.
+Branded is not disclosing the names of the 20 companies it has acquired — we have asked — but it claims to include some of the biggest companies selling home, leisure and lifestyle products on Amazon.

 Branded said they collectively generate $150 million in gross revenues annually.
-(This is the amount in sales prior to any cost-of-sale deductions, so not net revenue or nor profit.)
+(This is the amount in sales prior to any cost-of-sale deductions, so not net revenue or profit.)

 And in a market where reviews (for what they are worth) are one of the key levers in convincing shoppers to buy one similar-looking product (sometimes the exact same product, in fact) over another, Branded says that its sellers have amassed a whopping 700,000 reviews.